Akshay-N-Shaju/Akshay-N-Shaju/README.md

 - 💡 I love innovation and new technologies
 - 🥅 2022 Goals: Contribute more to Open Source projects
 - 🚀 One day I will see humans on Mars!
-- ⚡ Engineer by day | Batman by night 🦸
+- 🔥 Engineer by day | Batman by night 🦸
+- ⚡ Fun fact: I can eat two burgers at the same time.

 <br />